exquilibrium/payday2-mods/Berserker Perk Deck/README.txt

 Your movement speed is increasd by 40% during Swan Song.

 -------------------------------------------------- 3
-Damaging enemies increases Swan Song duration by 1 second.
+Damaging enemies increases Swan Song duration by 0.7 second and additional 0.05 seconds for each armor tier above 2-Piece Suit.
 0.5 seconds cooldown

 (Swan Song duration can not increase above your maximum Swan Song duration.)